-Get the EIDL Loan Expense Tracker here.
+Get the EIDL Loan Expense Tracker for free.

 To use the tool, simply go to File > Make a Copy.

-Go to the tab marked EIDL Loan expense Tracker.
+Go to the tab marked EIDL Loan Expense Tracker.
 Cells in light grey are meant to be filled out by you; white cells contain formulas that will auto-calculate for you, so do not type in these cells—if you do, you will lose the formulas.